lucianofedericopereira/articles/_design/unlocking-the-xterm-color-palette.md

 ### ANSI legacy overlap

-The first 16 slots already had classic names like red and bright red.
+- The first 16 slots already had classic names like red and bright red.
 - RGB cube collisions: Many cube colors are close matches to multiple X11 colors, so different slots inherited the same name.
 Example: IndianRed1 appears twice; both entries sit near the same X11 hue.

-- Grayscale ambiguity
-The 24 grayscale values are all mapped to generic names such as Gray or White, even though each slot is distinct.
+- Grayscale ambiguity; The 24 grayscale values are all mapped to generic names such as Gray or White, even though each slot is distinct.

 These repetitions aren’t errors in Xterm’s design — they’re side effects of grafting the X11 naming ecosystem onto a palette originally intended to be numeric only.